jdswinbank/Comet/docs/usage/broker.rst

 Broadcaster Options
 +++++++++++++++++++

+By default, Comet will broadcast a content-free test event to all subscribers every hour.
+The aim is to help with network debugging.
+The interval between test events may be configured using the ``--broadcast-test-interval`` option, which accepts a value in seconds.
+Set it to ``0`` to disable the test broadcast completely.

 When Comet is configured to rebroadcast events to subscribers (with ``--broadcast``), it can optionally require those subscribers to